My Spa

 Q. We use a biguanide (Soft Soak® or Baqua Spa®) sanitizing system in our spa & sometimes there is a very pungent odor.
 Why?

 A. This occurs every once in a while.
-The short answer is no one really knows what causes this really pungent odor (not even the manufacturers).
-What we can tell you is that the odor reduced with:
+The short answer is we don't really know what causes this really pungent odor (neither do the manufacturers).
+What we can tell you is that the odor situation is alleviated by:

 1. the regular use of Waterline Control;

-3. allowing the spa to "breath" for at least 60 minutes every week.
+3. be sure to allow the spa to "breath" for at least 60 minutes every week.

 Those steps relieve 90% of the odor problems but are related to the chemical system and not the tub.